VK-FRTT/taxgen/README.md

 is useful as it explains DPM artifacts in terms of UML diagrams.

-### 1.3 XBRL taxonomy generation
+### 1.3 Model output
-Currently Taxonomy Generator is able to produce XBRL Taxonomy in Finnish taxonomy architecture, which in turn is based on EXTA.
+Currently Taxonomy Generator is able to produce DPM database in SQLite format.

 ## 2. Modularization
-Taxonomy Generator is modularized to somewhat isolated modules with clear responsibilities.
+Taxonomy Generator is modularized to isolated modules.

 ### 2.1 `yti-taxgen-commons`